Wondering how to get 1,000 subscribers on Youtube Channel as fast as possible? This video will help:

 As of right now, my blog has 8,676 total blog comments, and half of those are me.

 This type of effort is like compound interest for your brand.

 Every response builds slightly more trust for your brand, and this compounds over time.
 People take notice, and they realize that you’re someone that actually cares about them.
 You will build a loyal audience by genuinely caring about every single person and by truly wanting THEM to succeed.

 You need people to like and trust your brand if they’re going to buy things from you and subscribe to your YouTube channel.

 So just to recap, here’s how you get your first 1,000 YouTube subscribers:

 - Create incredible, keyword-targeted content and focus on quality over quantity.

 - Start building an email list so you can get traction with your new videos as soon as possible.
 I’ll give you some email list growth strategies in future videos.

 - Do giveaways to incentivize people to engage with your content and subscribe to your channel.

-You now know how to get 1,000 YouTube subscribers and all you need to do is start taking the necessary actions.
-It won’t be easy at first and it will feel overwhelming.
+You now know how to get 1,000 YouTube subscribers, and all you need to do is start taking the necessary actions.
+It won’t be easy at first, and it will feel overwhelming.
 THAT’S OKAY.
 Trust me.
-It get much easier once you get your workflow going.
-Also, if you aren’t feel confident about video, the best way to build your confidence to create a video and publish it.
-Do this over-and-over and I promise you’ll get better.
+It gets much easier once you get your workflow going.
+Also, if you don’t feel confident about the video, the best way to build your confidence is to create a video and publish it.
+Do this over and over, and I promise you’ll get better.